-61. The university's grade dispute policy, within its policy on Academic Courses Policy on

-Class Delivery, Examinations and Assessment of Student Learning, applies, except as varied in these regulations.

-62. Student appeals of grades shall be initiated in the prescribed form within 10 days of grades being released.

-63. Where an instructor wishes to dispute the grades approved by the Board of Examiners under section 53 where the Board of Examiners has modified the instructor's grades as submitted their course:
+- 61.The university's grade dispute policy, within its policy on Academic Courses Policy on Class Delivery, Examinations and Assessment of Student Learning, applies, except as varied in these regulations. - 62.
+Student appeals of grades shall be initiated within 10 days of the grades being released and via the processes outlined in the USask's Procedures for Student Appeals in Academic Matters. - 63.
+Where an instructor wishes to dispute the grades approved by the Board of Examiners under section 55 where the Board of Examiners has modified the instructor's grades as submitted for their course: